rs-saunders/promise-debounce-pool/README.md

 ### Limitations
-Since your setting the promise resolver into the pool ahead of time (without it actually being invoked then), when the time comes that you want the promise to invove (promisePool.get) you can't pass any different argumets to it.
+Since you're setting the promise resolver into the pool ahead of time (without it actually being invoked then), when the time comes that you want the promise to invoke (promisePool.get) you can't pass any different argumets to it.

 i.e. each call to `get` will be the same pre determined action ahead of time.